Invest in Tap Systems, Inc.

 Reality: Tapping is very accurate, fast responding and very reliable.

-Many professional digital artists, musicians, and even gamers have adopted and integrated tap into their work flows.
-After customizing the inputs to best suit their needs, they are able to bypass complex input situations simply by tapping a finger.
+Professional digital artists, musicians, and even gamers have customized the inputs to best suit their needs, and are able to bypass complex input situations simply by tapping a finger.

-Even if you have not been closely following the latest developments in technology, you may have heard about or bumped into 3 products that have redefined our digital life as we know it.
+Even if you have not been closely following the latest developments in technology, you've probably heard of:

 1. ChatGPT and the rise of Generative AI models